ahrasis/Internet-Speed-Test/README.md

 ```

 # Example For Monit
-To use with monit refer to https://mmonit.com/monit/documentation/monit.html:
+To use with monit refer to https://mmonit.com/monit/documentation/monit.html.
+The best would be to print one word result in a file and then use monit to check that file with if content = "result" then...

 # Cron Time Setting
 The time settings in the cron file is set to run autopdate at every 15 minutes, so do change it to suit your needs.